ZaoTX/RightWhaleRecognition/README.md

 - crop.m : load 'gTruth.mat', change path, and crop whale head according to ROI.

-- divide_n_oversampling.m: divide dataSet and oversampling inbalanced training data.
+- divide_n_oversampling.m:
+  1. divide dataSet into testSet, sub_validationSet, sub_trainSet
+  2. oversampling by creating 9 copies of each image in sub_trainSet.
+  3. store all dataSet in local folders.

 - store_to_local.m: to store datastore to local folders.

 ## Detection